lyonhoe/singapore-reddit-weather-pipeline/README.md

-# Singapore reddit and weather correlation ELT Pipeline
+# Singapore reddit and weather correlation ELT pipeline

 End to end pipeline that extracts data from reddit (pushshift api) and open-meteo weather api to check for effects of weather on reddit post sentiment via Metabase dashboard visualisation.